fsfuzhu/DWM-Draw/README.md

 ## Anti Screenshots

-In this project, to deceive the injection of shellcode running within DWM, we use screenshot textures.
-Here are some example screenshots:
+In this project, to deceive the injection of shellcode running within DWM, I use screenshot textures.

 ## License